HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 #### SMART Health Link Direct File Request (with `U` Flag)

 When the `U` flag is present, the SMART Health Links Receiving Application SHALL NOT make a request for the manifest.
-Instead, the application SHALL retrieve a SMART Health Links's sole encrypted file by issuing a request to the `url` with:
+Instead, the application SHALL retrieve a SMART Health Link's sole encrypted file by issuing a request to the `url` with:

 * Method: `GET`
     * Query parameters